ex0dus-0x/structmap/README.md

 __structmap__ supports conversion between two types of map aliases:

 1. `StringMap` - Strings for both keys and values.
-Conversion is supported only one-way at the moment from struct to HashMap.
+Conversion is supported only one-way at the moment from struct to BTreeMap.
 2. `GenericMap` - Generic [serde](https://docs.serde.rs/serde_json/enum.Value.html)-style `Value`s as values.
 Conversion is supported both ways, but limited.

 ### Map to Struct